Welcome to today's edition of the Rush 24-7 podcast.

 And while the pardon scandals that marked Bill and Hillary Clinton's final days in Orifice are remembered as transactions involving cronies, criminals, and campaign contributors, the FALN clemencies of 1999 should be remembered in the context of the increasing threat of domestic and transnational terrorism that was ramping up during the Clinton years of alleged peace and prosperity,

-to wit, the 1993 World Trade Center bombing, the 1995 Tokyo Subway Saren gas attack, the 1995 Oklahoma City bombing, two years after the Waco invasion, the 1995 Bojinka conspiracy to hijack airplanes and crash them into uh buildings,
+to wit the 1993 World Trade Center bombing, the 1995 Tokyo Subway sarin gas attack, the 1995 Oklahoma City bombing, two years after the Waco invasion, the 1995 Bojinka conspiracy to hijack airplanes and crash them into buildings, the 1996 Cobar Towers bombing, the 1996 Summer Olympics bombing,

-the 1996 Cobar Towers bombing, the 1996 Summer Olympics bombing, Osama bin Laden's 1996 and 1998 declarations of war on America, the 1998 East African Embassy bombings, the 2000 USS Sullivan's bombing attempt, the 2000 USS coal bombing, the 2000 Millennium Bombing Plot.
+Osama bin Laden's 1996 and 1998 declarations of war on America, the 1998 East African Embassy bombings, the 2000 USS Sullivan's bombing attempt, the 2000 USS Cole bombing, the 2000 Millennium bombing plot.

 It was within that context that the FBI gave its position on the FALN clemencies, which the White House succeeded in keeping out of news coverage, but ultimately failed to suppress, stating that the release of these individuals will psychologically and operationally enhance the ongoing violent and criminal activities of terrorist groups, not just in Puerto Rico, but throughout the world.

-Deborah Burlingame writing about the Clinton's terror pardons, February 12, 2008.
+Deborah Burlingame writing about the Clintons terror pardons, February 12, 2008.

 You know, we don't forget, Mr. President, we have research arms.